vigneshvrm/Workout/Marketplaceapps/Aapanel/aapanel.md

 You can allow the ports following  ports **7800|888|80|443|20|21** in the firewall to access the web-panel.

+### Getting started after deploying Aapanel

+You can log into the instance as root using either the password you set when you created the instance or with an SSH key if you added one during creation.

 ## Getting the default credentails for Aapanel

 You run the below command to get your default login credentails of your Aapanel